 Knowing how to make simple, tasty meals from cupboard staples is a life saver.
 It saves on shopping as there are no expensive ingredients, and keeping it simple means no technical cooking methods.

 A few humble ingredients can save you time, reduce waste, save money, and help you stretch your weekly shop for a few more days.
 I find that it makes me more creative and also makes meal planning easier.
-Every week I slot in a number of cupboard staple meals into my menu plan..
+Every week I slot a number of cupboard staple meals into my menu plan..
 They are especially good for lunches.
-Sometimes I will add homegrown veg or fridge gravel to bulk them out, or switch them up.
+Sometimes I will add homegrown veg or fridge gravel (bits and pieces left in the fridge) to bulk them out, or switch them up.
 Meat or fish can also be added to some.
 Here are a few simple recipes.

 Classic Tomato Pasta